Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Related work

 \subsection{HDR and deblurring novel view synthesis}

-Neural radiance fields (NeRF)~\cite{nerf} extensively promote the development of novel view synthesis (NVS) tasks and 3D implicit representation learning.
-3D gaussian splatting (3DGS)~\cite{3DGS} uses gaussian point clouds to explicitly represent 3D scenes and parallelized rasterization workflow to improve the speed of 3D reconstruction and view rendering.
+NeRF~\cite{nerf} extensively promotes the development of the novel view synthesis (NVS) task and 3D implicit representation learning.
+3DGS~\cite{3DGS} further improve the speed of 3D reconstruction and view rendering.
 However, NeRF and 3DGS can only learn a sharp LDR scene representation with sharp LDR images.
-To address the HDR NVS, RawNeRF~\cite{rawnerf} and RawGS~\cite{rawgs} aim to reconstruct an HDR 3D representation from noisy HDR raw images.
+For the HDR NVS task, RawNeRF~\cite{rawnerf} and RawGS~\cite{rawgs} aim to reconstruct an HDR 3D representation from noisy HDR raw images.
 HDR-NeRF~\cite{hdrnerf} and HDR-GS~\cite{hdr-gs} introduce a 3D points tone mapper to transform the HDR 3D representation into the LDR 3D representation, optimized with multi-exposure LDR images.
 HDR-HexPlane~\cite{hdr-hexPplane} further extends HDR-NeRF to dynamic scenes.
-GaussHDR~\cite{gausshdr} accepts an additional context feature as input to improve HDR NVS.
+GaussHDR~\cite{gausshdr} accepts additional context features as input to improve HDR NVS.
 Gaussian in the dark~\cite{gaussian-in-the-dark} uses a CNN-based feature map to enhance the tone mapper learning.
-To address the Deblurring NVS from blurry images, Deblur-NeRF~\cite{deblurenerf} proposes a deformable sparse kernel module to model the blur kernels.
+For the Deblurring NVS task, Deblur-NeRF~\cite{deblurenerf} proposes a deformable sparse kernel module to model the blur kernels.
 BAD-NeRF~\cite{bad-nerf} and BAD-GS~\cite{bad-gs} transform the camera poses into SE(3) space and interpolate the poses to recover the camera motion trajectory.
 DP-NeRF~\cite{dpnerf} imposes 3D consistency and refines the color with the relationship between depth and blur.
-Although these methods have achieved promising performance in HDR and deblurring NVS tasks, they still fundamentally suffer from the inherent information loss of the motion-blurred LDR images.
+Although these image-based methods have achieved promising HDR and deblurring NVS performance, they still fundamentally suffer from the inherent information loss of the motion-blurred LDR images.